UPDATED in March, 2022

 This veteran-owned brewery based in Mobile, Alabama believes its greatest asset is the world it lives in.
 Its mission is to make the highest quality beer on earth while supporting local people and businesses, providing a platform for artists, embracing innovators, reducing its carbon footprint, and pursuing altruistic goals to help children, families, and refugees.

 Strong supporters of community events and local suppliers, this brewery in Toronto, Canada is formally committed to donating at least 2% of all gross earnings to charitable and environmental causes each year.
-For every bottle sold of its most recent release, Seeds of Change, 1$ will be donated to Food Banks Canada and 2 trees will be planted on behalf of the Intrepid Foundation.
+Among its charity beer releases are Seeds of Change, which benefits the Food Banks Canada and plants trees on behalf of the Intrepid Foundation, as well as Make It Matter, a solidarity beer that supports the fight for racial and social injustices and supports marginalized communities everywhere.

-With locations in Oregon and Washington State, this USDA Organic brewery believes beer can taste good and help the planet, and has always believed in the relationship between business and environment.
+With locations in Oregon and Washington State, this USDA Organic brewery believes beer can both taste good and help the planet, and has always believed in the relationship between business and environment.
 As such, it’s a member of 1% For The Planet, has certified Salmon-Safe water treatment procedures at all its locations, and is a certified bike friendly business.
+From composting to salvaged materials, and pervious pavers to hand dryers, the Pacific Northwest’s first B-Corp brewery has made every effort to protect the planet with thoughtful alternatives to the status quo.

 This Walla Walla, Washington craft maltster’s mission is to build innovative malt supply chains in support of family farms, rural communities, and landscape-scale conservation.
 Its partner farms provide premium and organic malt to brewers, distillers, and bakers through a variety of transparent and sustainable practices that allow artisans to trace their ingredients back to their origin.

-Its Bar & Restaurant Relief Fund has already raised more than $215,000 to offset economic disruptions from the Covid-19 outbreak for the food and beverage communities in its Fort Collins, Colorado and Ashville, North Carolina locations.
-In all, the bike-inspired and socially and environmentally pioneering brewery has donated more than $26 million as part of its giving initiatives since 1991.
+In 2020 its Bar & Restaurant Relief Fund has raised more than $300,000 to offset economic disruptions from the Covid-19 outbreak for the food and beverage communities in its Fort Collins, Colorado and Asheville, North Carolina locations.
+In all, the bike-inspired and socially and environmentally pioneering brewery has donated more than $29 million as part of its giving initiatives since 1991.
+Priding itself on being human powered, New Belgium and has been recognized as a Best Place to Work for LGBTQ equality by the Human Rights campaign.
+Its iconic Fat Tire Amber Ale was America’s first nationally distributed carbon neutral beer, and last month it launched the IsMyBeerSustainable.com campaign to build awareness of carbon neutrality in the beer industry.

 Located on California’s Mendocino Coast, this brewery’s charitable giving efforts (more than $250,000 last year) support causes like the environment, performing arts, education, and health & wellness.
 True Zero Waste Platinum certified, it has its own composting operation and boasts an energy-use per barrel total that’s half that of the industry average.